-Access throughout the property was restricted due to floor coverings in parts.
+Access throughout the property was restricted due to floor coverings, furnishings and, in places, copious belongings.
 Stored items (particularly in cupboards) have not been moved.
-No access was gained to any sub floor areas.
+There are no fixed crawl boards to the roof void areas.
 Roof inspection was limited to head and shoulders.